JustinaZ/variant-calling-analysis/README.md

 # Rare-variant-identification
-Variant Calling Pipeline + Rare variant identification with Nextflow It was build to run on Macs; specifically tested on:  MacBook Pro, M4Pro Chip, 48GB Memory
+Variant Calling Pipeline + Rare variant identification with Nextflow.

+It was build to run on Macs; specifically tested on:  MacBook Pro, M4Pro Chip, 48GB Memory

 Software needs (local instalation):